redox-os/website/content/news/this-month-250630.md

 - (build-system) bjorn3 implemented a way to install the bootloader in a custom location
 - (build-system) Wildan Mubarok reduced the Git fetch time of our libtool fork
 - (build-system) Wildan Mubarok fixed the fetch of our libtool fork in older Git versions
+- (build-system) Wildan Mubarok fixed the frequent libtool-build rebuild in the Podman Build
 - (build-system) Josh Megnauth fixed the `make virtualbox` command with recent VirtualBox versions
 - (build-system) Ribbon improved the script of the `myfiles` recipe to avoid problems with bad characters on paths
 - (build-system) Wildan Mubarok updated Cookbook to build the items of the `package.dependencies` data type before their recipe instead after all recipes
+- (build-system) Wildan Mubarok implemented the `recipe = "ignore"` option to allow the CPU-specific configurations to disable recipes when a recipe breaks for some CPU architecture (reducing configuration duplication and less error-prone), before that the i686, ARM64 and RISC-V configurations couldn't disable the broken recipes from the complete/CPU-agnostic root configurations
+- (buuild-system) Wildan Mubarok fixed Redoxer on Linux and MacOSX
 - (build-system) Wildan Mubarok updated the GitLab CI to Ubuntu 24.04 to fix the Redox toolchain
+- (build-system) Mathew John added spaces in the Podman and Native build bootstrap scripts for consistant formatting
+- (build-system) Petr Hrdina implemented more recipe commands in Cookbook and fixed the high slowness of the `scripts/category.sh` script in the Podman Build

 ## Documentation Improvements

+- (doc) Ribbon added a brief explanation of the Redox's [origin story](https://doc.redox-os.org/book/#origin-story)
 - (doc) Ribbon did many improvements, fixes and cleanup in the [Developer FAQ](https://doc.redox-os.org/book/developer-faq.html) page
 - (doc) Ribbon improved the GDB documentation on the book thanks to bjorn3
 - (doc) Ribbon added a reference for debugging techniques on the debug methods list on the book